evdheuvel70/OL-Connect-playground-for-Node-RED/README.md

         * When running a Node-RED in a container this could be something like: /data/projects/OL-Connect-playground-for-Node-RED/workspace
         * Running on a local machine this may look like: C:\Users\{username}\.node-red/projects/OL-Connect-playground-for-Node-RED/workspace
     * Set the **email** global to your email address
- * Open the properties of the **File upload** step
+ * Open the properties of the **File upload** step in the Startup tab
     * Click the **Edit** button of the Server option and enter the location and credentials of your OL Connect Server.
-Th
+This will update the Connect Server configuration for all flows.

 Deploy the flow.